-Groundwater costs are normally compared to the costs of other types of available water resources; when the utilization of groundwater is economically beneficial, there is a great likelihood that the groundwater resource is going to be tapped, if it is not already; if the cost of groundwater is higher than the cost of other available, comparable water resources, then the opposite will probably happens.
-When groundwater is the only water resource readily available, it is very likely that it will be extracted anyway even if its cost is high.
+Groundwater costs are normally compared to the costs of other types of available water resources; when the utilization of groundwater is economically beneficial, there is a great likelihood that the groundwater resource is going to be tapped, if it is not already; in cases in which the cost of groundwater is higher than the cost of other available, comparable water resources, then the opposite will probably happen.
+When groundwater is the only water resource readily available, it is very likely that it will be extracted anyways, even if its cost is high.